 The museum asks searching questions about how the country manages its vast wealth.
 I feel that it has done this extremely well.
 The key principles of Norwegian Oil Policy is state ownership and the proceeds benefitting all.
 As Alison, a fellow visitor, put it “I wonder that if the UK was in the same position (as Norway) would they plough the revenue back into health and social welfare?
 More likely it would go into the pockets of some fat cat shareholders.”
 I found her point of view difficult to argue against.

 As well as absorbing facts, figures and philosophy, you get to embrace your inner child and play with stuff.
-Fondle an assortment of oil drill bits or pretend that your are in a helicopter en route to work.
+Fondle an assortment of oil drill bits or pretend that you are in a helicopter en route to work.
 And this is likely to be the only opportunity that you will get to enter an oil rig and operate a drill.
-Good for bringing our the 10 year-old boy – or girl – in all of us!
+Good for bringing our the 10-year-old boy – or girl – in all of us!

 - The Norwegian Petroleum Museum is located by the waterfront at Kjeringholmen

 - Summer opening hours are 10 am – 7 pm.
 Admission fee is 120 NOK

 - I visited Stavanger as part of a 7-day cruise from Southampton, England on P&O Britannia.
 This cost £1300 for sole occupancy of a balcony cabin.